Scaling Properties of the $\Delta\gamma$ Correlator: Constraints on Background and CME-Sensitive Charge Separation in Heavy-Ion Collisions

 The centrality dependence of the $\dg/v_2$ values obtained from AVFD events is summarized for Au+Au collisions in Fig.~\ref{fig1}.
-To highlight the scaling property of the background (Bkg.) $\dg/v_2$ is plotted vs. $1/{\rm N_{ch}}$.
-The solid triangles in Fig.~\ref{fig1} (a) show that the background scales as $1/{\rm N_{ch}}$ -- the expected trend for charge-dependent non-flow correlations.
-By contrast, the $\dg/v_2$ values for signal (Sig.) + background indicate positive deviations from the $1/{\rm N_{ch}}$ scaling observed for the background.
-This apparent scaling violation gives a direct signature of the CME-driven contributions to the charge separation.
-It can be quantified via the fraction of the total $\dg/v_2$ attributable to the CME as:
+To highlight the scaling behavior of the background, $\dg/v_2$ is plotted as a function of $1/N_{\rm ch}$.
+The solid triangles in Fig.~\ref{fig1}(a) show that the background contribution follows the expected $1/N_{\rm ch}$ dependence associated with the multiplicity dilution of charge-dependent non-flow correlations, corresponding to the limiting case $c\approx0$ in Eq.~(\ref{eq:4}).
+By contrast, the signal+background results exhibit positive deviations from this scaling behavior, consistent with the scaling violations characterized by $c>0$.
+In the AVFD framework, these deviations arise from the input CME signal and therefore provide a benchmark for assessing how CME-driven charge separation manifests as a violation of the background-scaling baseline.
+The magnitude of the CME-sensitive component can be quantified through the fraction

-This fraction is shown as a function of $1/{\rm N_{ch}}$ in Fig.~\ref{fig1}(b).
-The figure indicates the value $f_{\rm CME} \approx 30\%$ for 30-40\% central collisions, which is a good benchmark of the sensitivity of the $\dg$ correlator to CME-driven charge separation of this signal level ($n_5/s =0.1$) in the presence of charge-dependent background (LCC = 33\%) in Au+Au collisions.
-Fig.~\ref{fig1} (b) also shows that the $f_{\rm CME}$ values peak in mid-central collisions but reduce to approximately zero at large and small ${\rm N_{ch}}$ \cite{Lacey:2022baf} (i.e., in central and peripheral collisions), indicating comparable background and signal + background $\dg/v_2$ values for these centralities.
+which is shown as a function of $1/N_{\rm ch}$ in Fig.~\ref{fig1}(b).
+The figure indicates $f_{\rm CME}\approx30\%$ for 30--40\% central Au+Au collisions, providing a useful benchmark for the sensitivity of the $\dg$ correlator to CME-driven charge separation with input parameters $n_5/s=0.1$ and LCC$=33\%$.
+Figure~\ref{fig1}(b) also shows that the $f_{\rm CME}$ values peak in mid-central collisions but approach zero for both large and small $N_{\rm ch}$, corresponding to central and peripheral collisions, respectively.
+This behavior indicates comparable background and signal+background values of $\dg/v_2$ in these regions and motivates the use of the central and peripheral measurements as anchors for constraining the background contribution over the full centrality range.

-The scaling patterns in Fig. \ref{fig1}(a) suggest that the observation of $1/{\rm N_{ch}}$ scaling for the experimental $\dg/v_2$ measurements would be a strong indication for background-driven charge separation with little room for a CME contribution.
-However, the observation of a violation of this $1/{\rm N_{ch}}$ scaling could be an indication for the CME-driven contribution $\Delta\gamma^{\rm CME}$ (cf. Eq.~\ref{eq:4}).
-Fig. \ref{fig1} also indicates comparable background and signal + background $\dg/v_2$ values in central and peripheral collisions, suggesting that the influence of background-driven charge separation dominates over that for the CME-driven contributions in these collisions.
-This dominance, which results from a significant reduction in the $\Bvec$-field in central collisions and the de-correlation between the event plane and the $\Bvec$-field in peripheral collisions, suggests that the $\dg/v_2$ measurements for peripheral and central collisions can be leveraged with $1/{\rm N_{ch}}$ scaling to obtain a quantitative estimate of the background over the entire centrality span.